lubien/cerebro-hotel/README.md

 ## Settings

-This plugin assume your Hotel runs at `http://localhost:2000` and your TLD is 'dev'.
+This plugin assume your Hotel runs at `http://localhost:2000` and your TLD is `dev`.
 To change this you need to edit the following envs:

 ```sh
 HOTEL_HOST='http://127.0.0.1:2000'